wiwaszko-intel/scenescape/docs/user-guide/other-topics/how-to-enable-reidentification.md

 For information on VDMS, visit the official documentation: https://intellabs.github.io/vdms/.

-SceneScape leverages VDMS to store object vector embeddings for the purpose of reidentifying an object using visual features.
+Intel® SceneScape leverages VDMS to store object vector embeddings for the purpose of reidentifying an object using visual features.

 2. **Uncomment VDMS dependency in scene config** Uncomment the `vdms` dependency: